scality/backbeat/docs/metrics.md

 processes its respective Kafka entries.
 The `MetricsConsumer` will process these Kafka metrics entries and produce to Redis.

-A single-location CRR entry produces up to six keys in total.
-The data points stored in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 24 hours).
+A single-location CRR entry produces up to eight keys in total.
+The data points stored in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 24 hours), with the exception of pending keys which are not bound to an interval and do not expire.

 An object CRR entry creates one key.
 An initial key is set when the CRR operation begins, storing the total size of the object to be replicated.
 Then,